Skip to content

 • Neither one by itself grants application authorization.

-Receivers MUST verify v1 proofs according to signature verification before treating an envelope as verified, even if the message arrived over authenticated NATS.
+Receivers that opt into the v1 trust profile MUST verify proofs according to signature verification before treating an envelope as verified, even if the message arrived over authenticated NATS.

 On this page